 A word of caution when updating Java: Old versions might not be automatically removed during the update process.
 You will have to go in and manually remove the old version via the Control Panel.

-As we continue to be more and more connected, your online security will hinge on making sure you install patches and updates as soon as they become available.
-Please use the guidance above to review and configure your automatic update configurations.
+As we continue to be more and more connected, your online security will hinge on making sure you install software patches and updates as soon as they become available.
+Please use the guidelines above to review and configure your automatic update configurations.